KevinMind/storybook-addon-faker/packages/addon/README.md

 # @storybook-addon-faker/addon

 The storybook addon and node api.
+For the addon documentation, see [README](../../README.md)

 ## API